Spices, the friend of the physician, and the pride of cooks!

 Lavanga/Namak or Salt: At last, The hero of the dish, one which can make or break the entire game.
 If your dish lacks salt, no other spice could ever compensate for its place.
 We cannot ignore its importance or presence in the dish.

 In ancient times, spices were used for cooking.
-Though they have been used mainly as flavouring and colouring agents, their role in food safety and preservation has also been studied in vitro and in vivo.
-Numerous health benefits of spices are demonstrated in the prevention and treatment of a variety of diseases, including cancer, ageing, metabolic, neurological, cardiovascular, and inflammatory diseases.
+Though they have been used mainly as flavoring and coloring agents, their role in food safety and preservation has also been studied in vitro and in vivo.
+Numerous health benefits of spices are demonstrated in the prevention and treatment of a variety of diseases, including cancer, aging, metabolic, neurological, cardiovascular, and inflammatory diseases.
 As a natural bio ingredient, spices offer a variety of potential uses in food preservation and shelf life enhancement as well as a comprehensive summary of the most relevant and recent findings on their active components.
 Just as the food absorbs spices, it is still incomplete without your love.
-Variety is the very spice of life that gives all its flavours.
+Variety is the very spice of life that gives all its flavors.
+Spices were as valuable as gold and jewels in Europe during the Middle Ages and were among the most important drivers of the world's economy.
+As a result of the lack of refrigeration and poor environmental conditions, food often spoils quickly, and spices are often used to mask the taste of old, stale food.
+It is estimated that spices have existed since the dawn of time.
+During ancient and medieval times, spices were among the most valuable trade items.
+You can even read about the history of Indian spices here.